queilawithaQ/documentation/_basic/languages-frameworks/nodejs.md

 ## Frameworks And Testing

-All versions of Node.js run on Codeship.
+All versions of Node.js run on CodeShip.
 Additionally, all tools and test frameworks, such as karma, mocha, grunt or any other node-based tool should work without issue.
 You will need to be sure to install them via `npm` before using them, however.

 ### io.js